 The teaching of phonics begins as soon as the children join us in Reception and are settled into their new daily routine.
 We believe that to teach phonics in the most effective way, it should be taught in smaller adult led groups.
 Therefore, we alternate phonics and handwriting between each class, enabling us to utilise all adults effectively.
 We have found a rapid, quick fire method of revising, learning and applying to be highly effective.
 This method is also followed throughout Year One.

-PE Curriculum Phase 1
+Mathematics in Phase 1